James Fleming, 4th Lord Fleming: Life

 On 21 December 1553, James was confirmed as Great Chamberlain of Scotland for life.
 About the same time, he was appointed guardian of the East and Middle Marches, and invested with power of justiciary within his jurisdictions.

 James Fleming was one of the eight commissioners elected by parliament 8 December 1557, to represent the Scottish nation at the nuptials of Queen Mary with Francis, dauphin of France, on 24 April 1558.
 Though the commissioners agreed to swear fealty to the King-Dauphin as the husband of the queen, they affirmed that their instructions did not permit them to agree that he should receive the Scottish ensigns of royalty.

 They were thereupon requested to support this proposal in the Scottish parliament, but when they left for Scotland, the French court appears to have been doubtful of the intentions of certain members of the commission.
 In such circumstances, the death of James and three of the other commissioners on the way home awakened grave suspicions that they had been designedly poisoned.
-The Earls of Rothes and Cassilis and Bishop Reid of Orkney succumbed sooner to the attack than Fleming, who, in the hope of recovery, returned to Paris, but died there on 18 December.
+The Earls of Rothes and Cassilis and Bishop Reid of Orkney succumbed sooner to the attack than Fleming, who, in the hope of recovery, returned to Paris, but died there on 18 December 1558, at age 24.